luteberget/simcpp/README.md

 ### Subclassing `simcpp::Process`

 The `simcpp::Process` class can be subclassed to create process classes.
-Custom processes can take additonal arguments in their constructor, store attributes, offer methods, and override the `Run` method and `Aborted` callback.
+Custom processes can take additional arguments in their constructor, store attributes, offer methods, and override the `Run` method and `Aborted` callback.
 Note that the `sim` attribute is only a weak pointer to the simulation instance.
 It must be converted to a shared pointer first to use it (`sim.lock()`).
 Never store a shared pointer to the simulation instance as a permanent class attribute, this leads to cyclic references and therefore memory leaks.